 Serial Interfaces 2 and 3 have +3.3V I/O levels.
-They can be used at RS232C levels by connecting the optional^[1] RS232C level conversion adapter.
+They can be used at RS232C levels by connecting the RS232C level conversion adapter included in the Development Set.

-When using the RS232C level conversion adapter, please connect pin 1 (the yellow or green wire) of the adapter to pin 1 for Serial Interface 2 and to pin 2 for Serial Interface 3.
+When using the RS232C level conversion adapter, please connect pin 1 (the yellow or green wire) to CON9 1 for Serial Interface 2 and to CON9 2 for Serial Interface 3.